Mark Valera

-Mark Valera (previously Mark van Krevel) (born 24 April 1979) is an Australian serial killer who was convicted in 2000 of the murders of David O'Hearn and Frank Arkell in Wollongong, New South Wales.
+Mark Valera (previously Mark van Krevel) (born 24 April 1979) is an Australian murderer who was convicted in 2000 of the murders of David O'Hearn and Frank Arkell in Wollongong, New South Wales.
 Valera handed himself into police after the murders, and in court accused his father of violent and sexual abuse, citing this as the reason he himself turned violent.
 His sister, Belinda van Krevel, later organised for their father to be murdered by a family friend.
-Valera is currently incarcerated at the Goulburn Correctional Centre, where he is serving an indefinite life sentence with no possibility for parole.
+Valera is currently incarcerated at the Goulburn Correctional Centre, where he is serving a life sentence with no possibility of parole.

 Crimes

 Murder of David O'Hearn

 David O'Hearn, a 59 year old man who lived alone, was murdered in his Albion Park home on 12 June 1998.
 O'Hearn was a local shopkeeper, and after he failed to open his Kanahooka Road corner shop a family member attended his home and discovered his body.

 This quote from a seasoned homicide detective of the New South Wales Police Force encapsulates the particularly grisly murder of O'Hearn.
 The severity of the injuries meant a specific cause of death was unable to be determined, however massive head injuries and skull fracture from a bloodied wine decanter were considered the most likely cause.

 Post mortem injuries to O'Hearn were uniquely gruesome.
 The attending forensic pathologist, Dr Allan Cala, determined these injuries had indeed been caused post-death due to minimal blood being associated with these injuries.
 O'Hearn had been mutilated, with Dr Cala observing five intersecting and parallel incised wounds on the lower chest.
 He was decapitated, with his head later found in the kitchen sink.
 As stated by Woods, the intestines were then displayed on a silver tray from O'Hearn's living room.
 The severed hand of O'Hearn was used to draw a pentagram and an inverted crucifix on the living room walls.
 Valera happened to live only a few houses away from O'Hearn.
 Valera was only 19 years old at the time of the murder.